 Every hearing aid uses a microphone to detect sound.
 These sound signals are then amplified to levels that are comfortable to help wearers hear better.
 It is important to note that hearing aids do not re-establish normal hearing.
 Rather, they help the wearer with an increased ability to understand speech.
+To learn more about our hearing aids visit us in Nashville, TN.

 Hearing aids Styles